bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 ![OpenJDK browsing in IntelliJ IDEA]({{ site.baseurl }}/assets/corretto-11-in-intellij-idea.png)

-One thing I noticed is that the project is set for Java 9 language level, but some Java code actually have language features from Java 10, like `var`.
+One thing I noticed is that the project has been set for Java 9 language level, but some Java code actually have language features from Java 10, like `var`.
 So I had to increase the project language level.